Ubaidbutt/career/README.md

 - **Cloud**: AWS serverless (SQS, SNS, Lambda, API gateway, DynamoDB)
 - **Infrastructure and pipelines**: GitHub actions, Azure pipelines, serverless framework, AWS CDK, Terraform

-I haven't had the chance to work with the following technologies in my professional career but I would love to build something with them:
+I haven't had the chance to work with Golang and Rust professionally but I would love to explore these technologies.
-- Golang, Rust, and GCP